blab/cartography/docs/index.md

 The ratio between the medians given by the within vs between violin plot for MDS was 7:1, revealing very tightly clustered data.
 Some data points from different clades did overlap each other, but given that MDS retains global structure, this result is expected.
 The density of the within clade violin plot is at lower euclidean distances than the density of the between clade violin plot, revealing that it is quite easy to distinguish the between vs within clade measure given a euclidean distance (Figure 6).
-MDS translated genetic distance to euclidean distance exactly - this pattern is clearly shown in the pairwise vs euclidean graph for MDS, as the LOESS line and the data points surrounding it have a linear 1:1 relationship between genetic and euclidean distance.
+There strong correlation between in the axes in the pairwise vs euclidean graph for MDS reveal an embedding that translates hamming distance to euclidean distance without much variability.

 t-SNE: t-SNE reduced the pairwise distance matrix (Figure 4).
 The t-SNE pairwise vs euclidean distance plot gave a pearson coefficient of .530, which was the lowest of the 3 embeddings that reduced pairwise distance matrix data.
 The data points splayed out from the LOESS line as genetic distance increased along the x axis, which, given that t-SNE favors retaining local patterns over global patterns and therefore euclidean and genetic distance begin to diverge increasingly, upholds preexisting beliefs about the algorithm (Figure 5).